How to Survive ICSC RECon: 4 CRE Pro’s Weigh In

 Sound fun?
 It is.
 But navigating the events surrounding this event requires stamina, organization and more than a little grit.
-In the lead up to the event (held May 21-24), we checked in with some of the industry’s finest ICSC veterans to get their top tips for how to get the most impact out of your time in the desert.
+In the lead up to the event, we checked in with some of the industry’s finest ICSC veterans to get their top tips for how to get the most impact out of your time in the desert.

 James Chung, Executive Managing Director, Managing Principal, West Region Retail, Cushman & Wakefield